overlobe/dePii/README.md

 ## Support

 For issues, questions, or contributions:
-- Open an issue on GitHub
+- Open an issue on [GitHub](https://github.com/overlobe/dePii/issues)
-- Email: [your-email@domain.com]
+- Submit a pull request

 ## Changelog